 Can you tell us about a poem or an artwork which you are particularly proud of creating?

-One work of art that I am really proud about is a piece I wrote and illustrated when my grandfather passed away just last week.
+One work of art that I am really proud of is a piece I wrote and illustrated when my grandfather passed away just last week.
 It means a lot to me and to my family.

 Take a glimpse of Lum Shaiza’s work on her Instagram profile.